HP-Gong/hp-barcode-lettersize/README.md

 == Description ==

 The purpose of the Barcode Letter-Size plugin is to create barcodes to identify/match your products.

-So when you do your inventory, you can check to see how many products you have in stock on the website and compare what you actually have in your storage or warehouse.
-This will help you keep track the actual number of products you have in stock and then you will update the actual numbers on the website.
-Most likely you have to create an excel sheet that has your products, sku, prices and the number in stocks so you can keep track monthly or you can download this plugin: <a href="https://wordpress.org/plugins/easy-export/">Easy Export</a> that also keep track of the products or used both.
+The Barcode Letter-Size plugin can display 48 barcode(s) on Firefox, Chrome and Opera (except Mircosoft Edge which display 60 barcodes) per print page

-When you scan the barcode(s) on all 3 options, the SKU will appear only.
+When you scan the barcode(s) (10 designs), the SKU will appear.

 == Installation ==

+1. Download and activate WooCommerce plugin which is required for Barcode Letter-Size plugin to work.
-1. Upload the plugin from your WordPress Plugins section
+2. Upload the plugin from your WordPress Plugins section.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress.

 == Instructions ==

 The instructions is in the master zip file

-Read the barcode-overview.pdf for more details how the plugin works and how to print from the browsers
+Read the barcode-overview.pdf for more details how the plugin works and how to print from the browsers.

-These are the 4 current browsers to print out the barcodes:
+These are the 4 current browsers that currently support/display this plugin correctly and print out the barcodes:

-1. FireFox (Current Version: 53.0.3 and up)
+1. FireFox (Current Version: 63.0.3 and up)
-2. Chrome (Current Version: 58.0 and up)
+2. Chrome (Current Version: 70.0.3 and up)
-3. Opera (Current Version: 45.0 and up)
+3. Opera (Current Version: 56.0.3 and up)
-4. Internet Explorer (Last Version: 11)
+4. Microsoft Edge (Current Version: 42.17 and up)

-The Barcode Letter-Size plugin can display 48 barcodes per print page.
+The Barcode Letter-Size plugin can display 48 barcode(s) on Firefox, Chrome and Opera (except Mircosoft Edge which display 60 barcodes) per print page

+Once the sheet is print out, you can used a scissor to cut out the barcodes.

 I recommended that you delete the barcode(s) once you print the ones you wanted so you save space on your website.

 == Frequently Asked Questions ==

-Q. How many bar appears on the each sheets?
+<b>Q. How many bar appears on the each sheets?</b>

-A. The Barcode Letter-Size plugin can display 48 barcodes per print page.
+<b>A.</b> The Barcode Letter-Size plugin can display 48 barcode(s) on Firefox, Chrome and Opera (except Mircosoft Edge which display 60 barcodes) per print page

-Q. What will it appear when scan on the barcode(s)?
+<b>Q. What will it appear when scan on the barcode(s)?</b>

-A. When you scan the barcode(s) on all 3 options, the SKU will appear.
+<b>A.</b> When you scan the barcode(s), the SKU will appear.

-Q. What kind of labels are used for the Barcode Letter-Size plugin?
+<b>Q. What kind of labels are used for the Barcode Letter-Size plugin?</b>

-A. You have to used a Full-Sheet Labels / Full Page Labels.
+<b>A.</b> You have to used a Full-Sheet Labels / Full Page Labels.

-Q. How many options and designs?
+<b>Q. How many barcode designs?</b>

-A. There are 3 different options and there are six codetype designs:
+<b>A.</b> There are 10 codetype designs, 8 barcodes designs & 2 qr designs:

-<h4>3 options for creating the barcode with:</h4>

-1. Title & Sku
-2. Title
-3. Sku

-<h4>There are 6 codetypes (barcode designs):</h4>
+<h4> There are 10 codetypes (designs): </h4>

-1. code128a
+1. upc-a
-2. code128b
+2. ean-13
-3. code128c
+3. ean-8
-4. code25
+4. code-39
-5. code39
+5. code-93
-6. codabar
+6. ean-128
+7. code-128
+8. itf
+9. qr
+10. dmtx

 == Languages and Software ==